Interacting spin-3/2 fermions in a Luttinger semimetal: Competing phases and their selection in the global phase diagram: Extended Summary

 Even though we gain valuable insights into the organization of various BSPs in the global phase diagram of strongly interacting spin-3/2 fermions from the competition between energy and entropy inside the ordered phases (guided by emergent topology of reconstructed band structure), the phase diagrams shown in Figs.~\ref{Fig:FiniteT_Summary},~\ref{Fig:swave_IsotropicLSM} and ~\ref{Fig:dwaves_IsotropicLSM} are obtained from an unbiased RG analysis, which systematically accounts for quantum fluctuations beyond the saddle point or mean-field approximation.
 Next we highlight the key aspects of the RG analysis.

 The RG analysis we pursue in this work is controlled by a ``small" parameter $\epsilon$, measuring the deviation from the lower critical two spatial dimensions ($d=2$) of the theory, where local four-fermion interactions are \emph{marginal}, with $\epsilon=d-z=d-2$, and hence $[\lambda]=-\epsilon$.
 Both temperature and chemical potential (bearing the scaling dimension of energy) are \emph{relevant} perturbations at the $z=2$ fixed point, with scaling dimension $[T]=[\mu]=z=2$.
-The leading order RG analysis can be summarized in terms of the following set of coupled flow equations
+The RG flow equations are cast in terms of the dimensionless coupling constants ($g_{_i}$s), temperature ($t$) and chemical potential ($\tilde{\mu}$), defined as

+which can be inferred from their bare scaling dimensions.
+Here $\Lambda$ is the ultraviolet momentum cutoff.